njlago/SafeTrack/README.md

 ## **Prerequisites:**
 Before running the code, ensure that you have the following prerequisites installed:
-Python 3.7 or higher
+Python 3.7 or higher,
-OpenCV (cv2)
+OpenCV (cv2),
-Mediapipe
+Mediapipe,
 DJITelloPy

 You can install the required packages using 'pip install opencv-python mediapipe djitellopy'